Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-So, what is the difference between being “a little blue” and depressed?
+So, what's the difference between being “feeling a little down” and depressed?

 It’s important to understand that depression is not a normal part of aging.
 It can, though, be related to physical changes that take place as a person ages.

 Some older adults have partially blocked arteries.
 They restrict blood flow through the body and to the brain.
 Known as “vascular depression,” it can leave a person at risk for heart disease and stroke.

 Because depression is hard to recognize, getting help isn’t always easy.
 Some people find it difficult to let family members or their doctor know they are struggling.
 Other health issues can also mask the signs of depression.

 Depression is often treated with medicine, therapy or both.
 Therapy can help you understand depression is not your fault.
 It can also help you learn new ways of thinking and problem solving.